Informality is on the rise again in the country

 After a year of decline due to the pandemic, the Underground Economy Index returns to the upward trajectory started in 2015 and should continue to deteriorate

-The informal economy has resumed growth in the country.
-This is what the new edition of the survey by ETCO and the Brazilian Institute of Economics of Fundação Getulio Vargas (FGV-IBRE) shows, which calculates the Underground Economy Index (IES) since 2003.
-This year , according to the study, the total of goods and services produced and sold in the country without the monitoring of official bodies totaled R$ 1,3 trillion, equivalent to 16,8% of Brazilian GDP and higher than the GDP of countries like Sweden. and Ireland.
+The informal economy has returned to growth in the country.
+This is what the new edition of the survey by ETCO and the Brazilian Institute of Economics of the Getulio Vargas Foundation (FGV-IBRE) shows, which calculates the Underground Economy Index (HEI) since 2003.
+This year, according to the study, the total of goods and services produced and sold in the country without the monitoring of official agencies totaled R$ 1,3 trillion, equivalent to 16,8% of the Brazilian GDP and higher than GDP of countries like Sweden and Ireland.

 The result represents an increase of 0,1 percentage point in the last year's Index and shows the return of informality to the upward trajectory that began in 2015.
 Until that date, IES recorded eleven consecutive years of decline, having fallen from the 21% level of the GDP in 2003 to the historic low of 16,1% in 2014.
 In that period, experts pointed to economic growth and measures to promote formalization, such as the Electronic Invoice and the Individual Microentrepreneur (MEI) regime, among the reasons that explained the fall in the Index.

 The turnaround began with the 2015 recession and continued in the following years due to low economic growth and rising unemployment, which put pressure on companies and workers towards informality.
 In this sense, the significant reduction observed in 2020, when the IES fell from 17,3% to 16,7% of GDP, is considered a point outside the curve caused by the limitations imposed by the pandemic.